 - 2 exams scheduled for the same exam period

-- During the last two weeks (the13th and 14th weeks) of the semester, tests of more than 30 minutes duration may not be given except where a course gives more than one hour test AND a final exam.
+- During the last two weeks of the class period, tests of more than 30 minutes duration may not be given except where a course gives more than one hour test AND a final exam.
 If there is no final examination in a course, the last hour test must be given earlier than the 13th week or at the hour scheduled for the final examination.
 This rule means a final exam cannot be disguised as an hourly exam and slipped into the last two weeks of classes.

 - No exam, classes, or presentations may be scheduled during the two reading days before the final exam period.
 Optional review sessions may be held during the reading days, and they may be used as due dates for submission of papers or projects.